pelkiegr/campspot/README.md

 ./mvnw spring-boot:run
 ```

-Send a GET request to `http://localhost:8080/reservations/campsites` with a body in the following format.
+Send a GET request to `http://localhost:8080/reservations/campsites` with a body in the following format:
 ```json
 {
   "search": {